Raji1009/Search-Algorithm/README.md

 ```
 '''
 Program for linear search method to match the item in a list
-Developed by: Hariharan A
+Developed by: Rajalakshmi R
-RegisterNumber: 23012392
+RegisterNumber: 23013958
 '''
 def linearSearch(array,n,k):
     for i in range(n):